kmayerb/tcrdist2/README.md

 2019-07-10

-**tcrdist2** is a API-enabled toolkit of T Cell Receptor analysis inspired by the TCRdist pipeline developed by Phillip Harlan Bradley, Jeremy Chase Crawford, and colleagues as part of a T-cell receptor epitope specificity analysis in Dash et al. [Nature (2017) doi:10.1038/nature22383](https://doi.org/10.1038/nature22383).
+tcrdist2 is a API-enabled toolkit expanding on the T-cell receptor analysis pipeline developed by Phillip Harlan Bradley, Jeremy Chase Crawford, and colleagues as part of a T-cell receptor epitope specificity analysis in Dash et al. [Nature (2017) doi:10.1038/nature22383](https://doi.org/10.1038/nature22383).

 The original code for replicating analysis performed in the manuscript can be found [here](https://github.com/phbradley/tcr-dist).

 ---

 ## Documentation

-Documentation, Installation Instructions, and Examples can be found here:
+Documentation, installation instructions, and examples can be found here:

 [tcrdist2.readthedocs.io](https://tcrdist2.readthedocs.io/en/latest/)